Top 28 Cultures of the World

 Greece we know now evolved from a group of about 150 independent states, each with its own governing systems, but with the same cultural practices.
-In fact, some of the creative art practices took root from these places, such as writing onto the clay.
+In fact, some of the creative art practices took root in these places, such as writing on clay.
 The earliest records of writing were engraved on clay tablets which are preserved to this day.

 The culture of Mexico is influenced by family ties, gender, religion, and social class, inclusive of other factors.
 In addition, the contemporary day-to-day life of the Mexicans somehow now resembles those of its neighboring countries of the United States and Europe, with its people taking care of conserving traditions that have evolved through the years.

 Perhaps one of the most diverse cultures, the culture of Nepal is a mixture of various cultures belonging to 125 distinct ethnic groups.
 Nepalese culture is influenced by art, craft, music, dance, philosophy, and religion.
 This is the reason the culture of Nepal reflects the different religions present in it, such as Hinduism, Buddhism, Islam, Christianity, Sikhism, Jainism, and ancestor worship.
 However, all these religions have co-existed for a long time and continue to do so due to the harmonious traits of bonding and tolerance.

 Nepalese food is also unique like its culture.
 The people of Nepal do not eat beef as the majority of them are Hindus who worship cows.
 In addition, Nepalese food is influenced by the Tibetan and Indian styles of cooking and is popular throughout the world.

 Some of the cultures are well-known to have existed for a long time.
 The Chinese culture is an example of these historic cultures, dating back to thousands of years.
 This is the reason this civilization is primarily considered the dominant culture of East Asia.